ili-meco/AzureAI-Search-OpenAI-Lab/Modules/Module6-AzureAIFoundryIntegration.md

 Create a solution that:

-1. Sets up a prompt flow using the "Chat with Wikipedia" template
+1. Sets up an AI assistant using Azure AI Foundry
-2. Modifies it to use your Azure AI Search index instead
+2. Connects it to your Azure AI Search index
-3. Enhances the flow with:
+3. Enhances the assistant with:
    - Query reformulation
    - Response filtering
    - Citation formatting
-4. Deploys the flow to a managed online endpoint
+4. Deploys the assistant to a production environment
-5. Creates a simple web application that integrates with the endpoint
+5. Creates a simple web application that integrates with the assistant

 Document your implementation, including:
-- Prompt flow design
+- Assistant configuration
 - System prompt customizations
 - Deployment configuration
 - Sample queries and responses